 Resolve Content Index State Failed Error in Exchange Server

-Published On - April 29, 2024 by Prakriti | Reading Time: 6 minutes
+Updated On - October 10, 2024 by Prakriti | Reading Time: 6 minutes

 Exchange Server is an advanced but complicated software that uses several indexes to fetch items quickly.
 Though the Exchange Server is boosted with several advanced facilities and features, it also has some errors, and Exchange Users often face these errors.
 The content index state failed in Exchange Server is a common error, and there could be several reasons behind it.
 However, the Exchange Information Store is the root cause of this error.